 - A complete physical examination (please send proof of a physical exam within the past year)

 - Proof of Health Insurance (Sign in to your OneLogin.
 Click on the 'Point N Click Patient Portal' icon, and navigate to the 'Insurance Card' section on the left side menu to upload the front and back of your insurance Card).

 - Find Local Healthcare Providers (if a condition requires frequent appointments)

 - Arrange Transportation for Planned Medical Appointments

 Submitting documents is easy.
-Once you have the forms completed by your healthcare provider sign in to your OneLogin.
-Click on the Medicat icon and you will be able to upload your documents.
-Please include a copy of the front and back of your medical insurance card.
+Once you have the forms completed by your healthcare provider, please upload them to the Patient Portal.
+This is done by signing in to your OneLogin, clicking on the 'Point N Click Patient Portal' icon, and navigating to the 'Forms and Requirements' section on the left side menu.
+Please also include a copy of the front and back of your medical insurance card in the 'Insurance Card' section.
 The deadline for Fall semester is July 1; deadline for Spring semester is January 1.

 Planning for Off Campus Medical or Counseling Appointments

 As outlined in the Freshman Vehicle Policy, first-year residential students are not permitted to bring vehicles to campus, nor may they park in the surrounding neighborhood.Regulations are contained in full in the University Vehicle Code (UVC), which is maintained by DPS and made available in its office and on its web site.
 The Freshman Vehicle Policy remains in effect for transportation requests for frequent medical, counseling and/or other off campus appointments.
 Freshmen students are strongly encouraged to plan in advance to access alternate transportation for off campus appointments.

 Some alternative forms of transportation available to freshmen students are: